CumulusNetworks/DUE/templates/common-templates/README.md

 │...... └── local
 │.........└── bin
 │............└── container-create-user.sh  *<-- create user account in container that matches host.
 Also used for running commands without login.*
 ├── install-config-common-lib.template     *<-- DUE image assembly utilities*
 ├── post-install-config.sh.template        *<-- run after file copy to image *
+├── post-install-local                     *<-- directory for any local files requring post install (deb, rpm, etc)*
 └── pre-install-config.sh.template         *<-- run before any files have been copied to the image*
+└── pre-install-local                      *<-- directory for any local files requring pre install (deb, rpm, etc)*